Subsurface

 remediate water and soil

-PNNL’s subsurface science informs environmental management and stewardship through expertise in the geosciences, decision sciences, and high-performance computing.
-Such science improves the way subsurface contaminants are remediated and isolated, legacy waste is stored and disposed of, and energy sources are accessed and extracted.
+Our subsurface science informs environmental management through expertise in the geosciences, decision sciences, and high-performance computing.
+Such science improves contaminant remediation and isolation measures, legacy waste storage and disposal, and how energy sources are accessed and extracted.

-PNNL’s systems-based approach enables decisions about complex sites where restoration may be uncertain, where time frames are long, or where adaptive management approaches are needed.
+A systems-based approach enables decisions about complex sites where restoration may be uncertain, where time frames are long, or where adaptive management approaches are needed.
 With a “science-to-solutions” philosophy, PNNL’s subsurface scientists determine the nature and extent of contamination, create remedial designs, undertake remedial action and stabilization, and simulate and monitor end states.
-They also search for ways to advance carbon sequestration, geothermal energy, and sustainable oil and gas recovery.
+They also search for ways to advance the extraction of subsurface critical minerals, carbon mineralization, geothermal energy, and sustainable oil and gas recovery.

 A suite of laboratories